tophburns/assignment_5_1/readme.md

 ## Expensive vs Cheaper Restaurants

-Expensive restaurants exhibited a same trend as bar and coffee house coupons with the accept rate dependent on existing visit habbits.
+Expensive restaurants exhibited a similar trend as bar and coffee house coupons with the accept rate dependent on existing visit habbits.
 However, that trend **does not hold true** for cheaper restaurants.
-Coupons for cheaper restaurants (less than $20 restaurants and take aways) demonstrated different trends then the coupons to more expensive (or botique) destinations such as bars or restaurants over $20.
+Coupons for cheaper restaurants (less than 20 dollar restaurants and take aways) demonstrated different trends then the coupons to more expensive (or botique) destinations.
 These cheaper options saw positive acceptance rates across the board, even for drivers that didn't frequent these restaurants, with acceptance rates ranging from 55% - 89%.
-For example, drivers who went to less than $20 restaurants fewer than once per month still accepted coupons to these restaurants 67% of the time.
+For example, drivers who went to under $20 restaurants fewer than once per month still accepted coupons to these restaurants 67% of the time.
 We see similar trends, but slightly higher with the carry away coupons, with acceptance rates ranging from 67% - 86%.

+## Weather

 There is a small improvement in coupon acceptance rate based on weather.
 Sunny days had higher acceptance rate at 59% compared to rainy days at 46%.
 Similary, temperature showed a small improvement in acceptance rate as the temperature increased, 80 degree day had acceptance rate of 60% compared to 53% for 30 degree days.